 Programs and Services at ACT for people concerned about HIV/AIDS

-If you are friend, partner, caregiver or family member of someone living with HIV, or you want to learn more about HIV/AIDS, we are here to support you!
+If you are friend, partner, or family member of someone living with HIV, or if you are someone who is concerned about your risk for getting HIV, we are here to support you!

 Bathhouse Counselling Program - Towel Talk:

 TowelTalk provides free, confidential and anonymous mental health counselling to diverse populations of gay, bisexual, and other men who have sex with men (MSM) in bathhouses.
 You can drop in any of the participating bathhouses and talk to a professional counsellor if you feel like talking to someone, or you can book an appointment with him at our offices at ACT or in another location such as a coffee shop.
 For more information or to book an appointment, call 416-340-8484 ext 289 or just go and see the counsellor when he is at the baths!
 You can also check the calendar to see when the counsellor is at your bathhouse of choice at actoronto.org/toweltalk

 ACT provides free, confidential counselling to anyone who knows someone with HIV, or is concerned about HIV.
 Counsellors will meet with you at ACT offices, over the phone, or in other locations, such as coffee shops.
 There is no need to give a real name if anonymity or confidentiality is a concern.
 Couples counselling, grief/bereavement counselling, and counselling for a partner of someone with HIV, are all available.
 To book an appointment with a counsellor call 416-340-2437 or drop by our offices.
 A counsellor is available without an appointment, on a first come first served basis, Monday through Friday.
 Call ahead at 416-340-2437 for the ‘drop-in counselling’ hours for the day, or you can view the schedule at actoronto.org/counselling.